 LAURA MAYLENE WALTER

 Laura Maylene Walter is a writer and editor in Cleveland.
-Her work has appeared in Poets & Writers, the Sun, Kenyon Review, Ninth Letter, Michigan Quarterly Review, and elsewhere.
+Her debut novel, BODY OF STARS, is forthcoming from Dutton.
+Her writing has appeared in Poets & Writers, The Sun, Kenyon Review, Ninth Letter, Michigan Quarterly Review, and elsewhere.
 She was a Yaddo Fellow, a Tin House Writers’ Workshop Scholar, the recipient of the Ohioana Walter Rumsey Marvin Grant, and a past Fiction Editor of Mid-American Review.
 Her debut story collection, Living Arrangements (BkMk Press), won the G.S.
-Sharat Chandra Prize, a national gold IPPY, and a Foreword Book of the Year Award.
-Laura holds an MFA from Bowling Green State University, is a contributing editor for Cherry Tree, teaches workshops for Literary Cleveland, blogs for the Kenyon Review, and works for Cleveland Public Library.
+Sharat Chandra Prize.
+Laura holds an MFA from Bowling Green State University, teaches workshops for Literary Cleveland, blogs for the Kenyon Review, and works for Cleveland Public Library.
 She is no stranger to rejection.

 Laura's preferred aesthetic :